tfenster/end2end/source/_posts/2021-01-05-creating-a-windows-docker-swarm-on-azure-using-terraform-part-ii.md

 - If the second and third manager start the Swarm join process at the same time, I sometimes got errors that there wasn't a majority of managers available.
 It looked to me like the second one was not fully there but already registered and then the third couldn't join.
 It wasn't completely reliably succeeding or failing, so it seems to be some kind of race condition.
 The solution again was a `depends_on` property.
 - The first manager needs to write the Swarm join tokens for managers and workers to the Azure key vault, so it needs `Set` permission and in case of a re-create also `Delete`, while the other managers (and workers) only need `Get`

 Apart from that, the managers have no special setup in Terraform.
-The workers are defined in [workers.tf][workers.tf] implemented with a Virtual Machine Scale Set as explained in part one of this blog post series, so the Terraform file only has that and the number of workers can simply configred through the SKU capacity:
+The workers are defined in [workers.tf][workers.tf] implemented with a Virtual Machine Scale Set as explained in [part one][one] of this blog post series, so the Terraform file only has that and the number of workers can simply be configured through the SKU capacity:

 {% highlight hcl linenos %}
 resource "azurerm_virtual_machine_scale_set" "worker" {